-Overall, the individuals are not associated with the garage itself, but rather the main dwelling and are not known to have significantly contributed to the culture, history or development of the city.
+For many of the other tenants, 451 Cajon Street served as a temporary home and the change of residents listed for each directory is evidence of the turnover rate.
+Overall, the individuals listed and mentioned above are not associated with the accessory structure itself, but rather the main dwelling and are not known to have significantly contributed to the culture, history or development of the city.